City-of-Helsinki/helfi-hakuvahti/README.md

   performing API actions and collecting results from ElasticSearch does not depend on possible ATV errors or network lag, or availability of SMTP server.
-- Adding, confirming and deleting subscriptions happens through REST api, while ElasticProxy queries and sending emails happen through cron scripts.
+- Adding, confirming and deleting subscriptions happens through REST api, while:
+- ElasticProxy queries and sending emails happen through cron scripts.
+- Subscriptions are also removed through cron script, based on expiration days in `.env` configuration.

 ## Installing and running Hakuvahti